 I always suggest that my clients use their own local network and comfortable method to access to their server to avoid errors.

 Reason 4: Transparency

-When we eat food we want to know exactly what it contains, we might ask our chef to be sure.
+When we eat the food we want to know exactly what it contains, we might ask our chef to be sure.
 Additionally, it is important that customers know exactly what is happening with their server.
-There should not be any black box behavior with the customer where they have no idea what is going behind the scenes.
+There should not be any black-box behavior with the customer where they have no idea what is going behind the scenes.

 Reference: Pinal Dave (https://blog.sqlauthority.com)